jbranchaud/snake_case/README.md

 # snake_case

+### Week 4: From One End to the Other

+Find the smallest possible (positive) integer that ends in a six such that if that six is removed and placed in front of the remaining digits of the number, the resulting number will be four times as large as the original.

 ### Week 3: City Walking

 Starting in the Northwest corner of a 2 block by 2 block city center, you